(17) The Plan Has Been Laid Out

 She took one look at the locket before taking it back to Owen.
 Although she felt that it was an ordinary locket, it might truly have some magical properties that she didn't know about.

 "Here it is, this was a gift from my mother.
-I was wearing it at the time I was in the Masgracia Mountains."
-Riang held the ruby locket shaped like an eagle towards Owen.
+I was wearing it during the time I was in the Masgracia Mountains."
+Riang held the eagle shaped ruby locket towards Owen.

 Touching it with his fingers, Owen asked for permission to inspect it.